Track of the Moon Beast

 Track of the Moon Beast is a 1976 horror film directed by Richard Ashe and written by Bill Finger and Charles Sinclair.
 It tells the story of a mineralogist who is hit in the head by a meteorite, which subsequently turns him in to a vicious, reptilian creature during a full moon.
 The film was shot during the month of July 1972 on a $300,000 budget.
 It was set and filmed in Albuquerque, New Mexico and featured locals as extras.
 Its production company kept the film under wraps during filming.

 Planned for a 1973 release in theaters, it ended up airing on television in 1976.
-Retrospective review for the film have been negative.
+Retrospective reviews for the film have been negative.
 Track of the Moon Beast was featured in a tenth season episode of the comedy television series Mystery Science Theater 3000 in 1999.